The Transparency Revolution Is Just Starting

 There's No Defending Pork

 I was surprised and disappointed to see the piece “Against the Porkbusters: Conservatives should find another crusade ” in the latest edition of National Review.
-While NR usually can be relied upon to sharpen and challenge Republican establishment thinking, ...
+While NR usually can be relied upon to sharpen and challenge Republican establishment thinking, this piece ...